AstarNetwork/astar-docs/docs/nodes/collator/learn.md

 ---

 ## Slash mechanism
-Starting April 2022, a slashing mechanism is implemented on Astar and Shiden networks - a collator that doesn't produce blocks during one session (1 hour) will be slashed 1% of its total stake and kicked out of the active collator set.
+Starting April 2022, a slashing mechanism is implemented on Astar and Shiden networks - a collator that doesn't produce blocks during two sessions (2 hours) will be slashed 1% of its total stake and kicked out of the active collator set.
 This slashing ensures the best block rate and prevents malicious actors from harming the network without financial consequences.

 ---